Maura Kelly

 Impacts of Implementing Respectful Workplace Models on Construction Job Sites: Findings and Recommendations from Evaluation Research

 This fact sheet summarizes PSU research on respectful workplaces completed to date.
 This fact sheet is based on evaluation research from reports submitted to Oregon Tradeswomen (2020), City of Seattle (2022), and TriMet (2022).
-Full reports on these research projects are available below.
 FACT SHEET.

 Videos